dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-well you have a few problems about you know undersea volcanoes and yeah with Atlantic Ridge work
+well you have a few problems about you know undersea volcanoes and with Atlantic Ridge work